IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/mweb_support_ltcsuite_funding_campaign/mweb_support_ltcsuite_funding_campaign.md

 ## Summary

 We invite financial donors and advocates to join our effort in supporting the integration of MimbleWimble Extension Block (MWEB) in ltcsuite.
-Hector Chu has initiated the development, presenting a prototype code integrating ltcsuite with LW.
-Your contributions will play a crucial role in supporting this project.
+Hector Chu has initiated the development.
 Moreover, this implementation will serve as a reference for MWEB light client support, benefiting third-party wallet developers.

 ## Reference Implementation for MWEB Light Client Mode